 The team’s goal is to make each space feel not just functional and aesthetically pleasing but designed with comfort at its core.
 This aspect of WeWork’s design ethos is a radical shift in office design.
 Instead of having rows of desks or worse, cubicles, WeWork spaces feel warm and human.

-“We’re motivated by the opportunity to push the boundaries of how design can change the way people work,” says Hayley Slavitt, head of creative strategy on the design team.
+“We’re motivated by the opportunity to push the boundaries of how design can change the way people work,” says Hayley Slavitt, former head of creative strategy on the design team.
 “We design for our members first and foremost, and aim to design spaces that inspire creativity and productivity.”

 The team picked some of their favorite designs from projects that debuted in 2019.

 This lounge in WeWork 1 Belvedere Dr in California is what Slavitt calls “the lounge of all lounges.”
 It’s the perfect mix of comfort and classic, with a burl wood coffee table and Moroccan Beni rug pulling the space together.
 A long sofa flanks the table on one side.
 On the other sides is a mix of seating that makes the space feel timeless: a pair of vintage MR chairs by German-American architect Ludwig Mies van der Rohe, a Scandinavian canvas and chrome sling chair, and a mid-century hairpin chair.